Kinovarobotics/kinova-ros/README.md

   - ClearTrajectories
   - SetTorqueControlMode

-#### Comparison to JACO-ROS

-- Migrate from jaco to kinova in the scope of: file names, class names, function names, data type, node, topic, etc.
-- Apply kinova_RobotType for widely support
-- Re-define JointAngles for consistence
-- Updated API version with new features
-- Create transform between different Euler Angle definitions in DSP and ROS
-- Criteron check when if reach the goal
-- URDF models for all robotTypes
-- Interactive for joint control
-- New message for KinovaPose
-- More options for actionlibs arguments, etc.
-- Relative motion control
-- Kinematic solution to be consistant with robot base code.
-- Fix joint offset bug for joint2 and joint6
-- Fix joint velocity control and position velocity control

 ## Notes and Limitations
 1. Force/torque control is only for advanced users.
 Please use caution when using force/torque control api functions.